Where our focus is your experience.

 Guests will meet all of the birds at Arizona’s Raptor Experience during this activity.
 Natural history, conservation issues, raptor husbandry, and much more will be discussed.
 Hands-on interaction with two birds is included.
 A flight demonstration can also be arranged.

-This is an opportunity to learn about the ancient sport of falconry.
+This healthful activity introduces curious minds to the joy, beauty and intrinsic value of nature and the ancient art and Sport of Kings (and Queens.)
 We take a scenic walk accompanied by two Harris’s Hawks that will fly along with us.
 You can observe as we hunt with the birds and witness cooperative hunting behavior.
 You will learn how falconry has been used to restore populations of threatened and endangered species, the natural history of the birds and conservation activities that benefit raptors.Please bring your camera!
 (Note: Hawk Walks are limited to dates between October and April as we choose not to hunt the birds during the molt, when their prey are reproducing and snake season!)

 Hawk Walks occur in part on State Trust Land near our facility.
 In order to access State Trust Land in AZ, you are required to have either a valid hunting license or a recreational use permit.
 Permits can be purchased on-line at https://land.az.gov/ .
 An individual permit is $15 and valid for one year from date of purchase.
 A family permit (two adults and their children under 18 years of age) is $20 and valid for one year.
 Group permits are available, but applications must be sent to the AZ State Land Department via the USPS.